emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 # Security Considerations

-Compact representation of ECDHE key shares does not change any requirements on point validation.
+Compact representation of a ECDHE key share produces the same shared secret as the uncompressed encoding and does not change any requirements on point validation.
 Using compact representation has some security benefits.
 As described in {{SafeCurves}} it helps to protect against invalid-curve attacks as an implementation will naturally detect invalid inputs when it reconstructs the missing coordinate.
 As not even the sign of the y-coordinate is encoded, compact representation trivially avoids so called "benign malleability" attacks where an attacker changes the sign, see {{SECG}}.

 # IANA Considerations